LeoPBgit/Pikzilla-Racing/memory-bank/activeContext.md

 - Added animations and transitions for interactive elements
 - Updated typography to use Manrope with Figma text styles

+### Project Structure
+- Consolidated project to use root directory only for all files
+- Copied all files from pikzilla-static to root directory
+- Ensured GitHub Pages displays the latest changes

 ## Active Decisions

 ### Design System